VIcKII-Z/Computational-Methods/Assignment4/readme.md

 ## Modify the k-means code (or write your own) from slides13 to use the Haversine metric and work with our dataset (5 points).
 Visualize your results with a color-coded scatter plot (5 points); be sure to use an appropriate map projection (i.e. do not simply make x=longitude and y=latitude; 5 points).
 Use this algorithm to cluster the cities data for k=5, 7, and 15.
 Run it several times to get a sense of the variation of clusters for each k (share your plots) (5 points); comment briefly on the diversity of results for each k.
 (5 points)

 I run 3 times on each K, and the average of the runtimes are as below result shows.
 Also, I present the figures after clustering by appropriate map projection, which shows that when K get larger, the varience within each cluster gets smaller, and the result becomes more stable.
 When K is small, the result relys much on the initial centers chosed.
 However, we could see when K=15, the map gets complicated and hard to interpret.
-So may a medium choice like 7 is better.

 ```python